ErikOrjehag/forklift-mpc/README.md

 Build options -> Search directories -> Linker: C:\Users\bt6073\Desktop\Ipopt-3.12.10\build\prefix\lib64

+*PS.* I also tried to compile using TDM-GCC but I don't think that was used in the end.
+I'm leaving some instructions here just in case you want to try.

+Install TDM-GCC.

+Make sure TDM-GCC is used by editing: C/MinGW/msys/1.0/etc/fstab

+It should say: C:/TDM-GCC-64     /mingw

+Start: C:\MinGW\msys\1.0\msys.bat

 **Link libraries in CodeBlocks**

 Add the following to Build options -> Linker settings -> Link libraries